Cloudflare Tunnel Setup Guide

 - Cloudflare Edge: Global CDN, DDoS protection, TLS termination

-cloudflaredpods in your cluster (HA) - Traefik: Ingress controller routing to services via IngressRoutes
+cloudflaredpod in your cluster (single replica by default; multi-replica HA on multi-node clusters is on the roadmap) - Traefik: Ingress controller routing to services via IngressRoutes

 - Services: Your applications with HostRegexp IngressRoute patterns